Taiwan says China lures Kiribati with airplanes after losing another ally

 “It is blatantly obvious that the Chinese government, by creating these diplomatic incidents, seeks to manipulate public opinion in Taiwan, influence Taiwan’s upcoming presidential and legislative elections, and undermine its democratic processes.”

-The Kiribati president’s office and China’s foreign ministry did not immediately respond to requests for comment.
+The Kiribati president’s office did not immediately respond to requests for comment.

+In Beijing, Foreign Ministry spokesman Geng Shuang said China “highly appreciated” Kiribati’s decision to re-establish ties with Beijing, severed in 2003 when Tarawa recognised Taipei.

+Asked how much money China was offering Kiribati, Geng said principles and trust could not be bought but added that Kiribati would have “unprecedented development opportunities” with China by its side.

 China claims Taiwan as its territory, and says the democratic island has no right to formal ties with any country.